-The Publications Department manages the scholar peer review process, layout, and distribution of The Middle East Journal, making it one of MEI’s busiest departments.
+The Publications Department manages the peer review process, editing, layout, and distribution of The Middle East Journal, making it one of MEI’s busiest departments.
 Since 1947, the Institute has published The Middle East Journal — one of the defining publications of American Middle East studies and the oldest scholarly journal about the region in the country.
 Interns are crucial to the publication of the Journal.
-In creating content for the Journal, they acquire a broad knowledge of current Middle East scholarship and extensive exposure to current events through open-source news analysis.
-Interns also learn about in-house publishing and the daily management of the Journal.
+In editing and creating content for the Journal, they acquire a broad knowledge of current Middle East scholarship and learn about in-house publishing.

-Each intern is required to write 20 book annotations for the Journal’s recent publications section.
+Each intern is required to write book annotations for the Journal’s Recent Publications section.
 Annotations are short synopses of recent or forthcoming publications pertaining to the Middle East.
 Interns select the books they annotate from a bookshelf of wide-ranging material, and annotations give interns the opportunity to both explore areas of interest to them and master research summarization.

-Assist the Editor, Managing Editor, Assistant Editor, and Book Review Editor as Needed
+Assist the Editor, Associate Editor, and Book Review Editor as Needed

 Excellent writing skills